jdlongmire/LFT_GEN_19_LEAN/Working_Papers/Ontic_Logic/ontic-logic-section-3.md

 ## C. Why Only One Universe Is Possible

-## C. Why Only One Universe Is Possible

 ### Multiverse as Logical Impossibility

 The multiverse hypothesis fails when tested against the 3FLL: